 A video can only have one copyright strike at a time.
 Bear in mind that videos can be removed from the site for reasons other than copyright.
 Also, Content ID claims don't result in a strike.

 Deleting a video with a strike won't resolve your strike.
+Learn how to resolve a copyright strike below.

-We all make mistakes.
-When you get a copyright strike, it acts as a warning.
-However, copyright strikes may affect your ability to monetise.
-In addition, if your live stream or archived live stream is removed for copyright, your access to live streaming will be restricted for 90 days.
+Copyright strikes may affect your ability to monetise.
+In addition, if your live stream is removed for copyright reasons, your access to live streaming will be restricted for 90 days.

-If you receive three copyright strikes:
+If you get three copyright strikes:

-- You won't be able to create new accounts.
+- You can't create new channels.

-- Sign in to your YouTube account.
+- Sign in to YouTube Studio.

-There are three ways to resolve a copyright strike.
+There are three ways to resolve a copyright strike:

-- Submit a counter notification: If your video was mistakenly removed because it was misidentified as infringing, or qualifies as a potential fair use, you may wish to submit a counter notification.
+- Submit a counter notification: If you think your video was removed by mistake, or qualifies as fair use, you can submit a counter notification.